The best, and worst, from the World Cup

 Muslera with no chance.
 It opened up the game and gave us a five-goal semi.
 Blistering,

 and our Goal of the Tournament.
-Click here for the video clip
+Video clip

 Other notable efforts: